Configure8inc/configure8examples/README.md

 ### 1. Attach Metadata to Service

 This script demonstrates how to attach metadata to a service.
-Replace `"SERVICE_ID"` and `"API_KEY"` with your actual service ID and API key.
+Replace `"SERVICE_ID"` and `"YOUR_API_KEY"` with your actual service ID and API key.

 You can run this script with the following command: